 One such mission takes place on the Moon.
 Yes.
 Earth's moon.
 There's a good reason, though.

 In Jade Empire, this trope makes perfect sense most of the time.
 You are the only Spirit Monk left, so you are the only one capable of defeating a lot of the challenges placed before you.
-And, as of three complete runs through the game, this troper has never had a henchman kill an enemy, so there is a good game mechanics reason as well.

 The other members of the Wigglytuff's guild in Pokemon Mystery Dungeon Explorers of Darkness/Time only exist to talk and get some hints, and they do nothing to advance the plot, even when they go to missions like the player.

 Semi-Averted in the Deluxe version, Explorers of Sky, which adds a playable backstory, missions, and possibly epilogues for all of the guild members.
 It's all still up to the player, but at least you get to control the NPCs.

 There's slightly more justification for this in Pokémon Mystery Dungeon: Gates to Infinity, due to the hero being the sole remainder of The Chosen Many who can stand up to the entity that's threatening the world.
 Doesn't change the fact that the members of your team are only ones that even bother trying to help out, though.

 Just about EVERY main series Pokémon game features this— why is it that it's always a kid with level 20 Pokémon that saves an area from trouble while there are plenty of adults with Level 25 Pokémon just a few steps down the road and, of course, Gym Leaders and the Elite Four?